Ethnic groups of Japan: Chinese

 Chinese people in Japan are the largest foreign minorities in Japan.
 They comprise 0.64% of Japan's population.
 Chinese people are mostly concentrated in the Osaka, Tokyo and Yokohama areas.

 Koreans

-Koreans in Japan are the fifth largest ethnic minorities in the country.
+Koreans in Japan are the fifth largest ethnic minority in Japan.
 Most of them arrived in the early 20th century.

-As of 2024, there are 411,043 Koreans in Japan who are not Japanese citizens.
+In 2024, there were 411,043 Koreans in Japan who were not Japanese citizens.

 Nivkh

 A small number of Nivkh people resettled in Hokkaido when Japan evacuated southern Sakhalin at the end of World War II.

 South Asian

 South Asians in Japan live mostly in Tokyo.

 Indians

-Indians in Japan consist of migrants from India to Japan and their descendants.
-As of June 2022, there were 40,752 Indian nationals living in Japan.
-Indians in Japan are primarily employed in the information technology industry and other office jobs where English language is used.
+In June 2022, there were 40,752 Indian nationals living in Japan.
+Indians in Japan are primarily employed in the information technology industry and other office jobs, where English language is used.

 Southeast Asian

 Filipinos

-Filipinos in Japan formed a population of 202,592 individuals at year-end 2007, making them Japan's third-largest foreign community along with Brazilians, according to the statistics of the Ministry of Justice.
+In 2007, there were 202,592 Filipinos in Japan, making them Japan's third-largest foreign community along with Brazilians.
 In 2006, Japanese/Filipino marriages were the most frequent of all international marriages in Japan.
-As of March 12, 2011, the Filipino population of Japan was 305,972.
-As of April 1, 2020, the number of Filipinos in Japan is estimated at 325,000.
+In March 2011, the Filipino population of Japan was 305,972.
+In April 2020, the number of Filipinos in Japan was estimated at 325,000.